baozzii/tp/docs/DeveloperGuide.md

 #### Example user workflow

-1. The user places an Excel file (e.g. `donors.xlsx`) in the application directory.
+1. The user places an Excel file (e.g., `donors.xlsx`) in the application directory.
 2. The user enters:
    ```
    import f/donors.xlsx